lucasfcosta/blog/_posts/2022-08-07-how-to-improve-daily-standups.md

 Issues that live longer, on the other hand, are outliers.
 For them to have lived so long, it must mean there's something inherently difficult about them or one or more events preventing it from being completed.

-By focusing your stand-ups on ageing issues, you'll naturally stop wasting time on easy tasks and start investing time into solving the difficult ones.
+By focusing your stand-ups on aging issues, you'll naturally stop wasting time on easy tasks and start investing time into solving the difficult ones.

 That doesn't mean you shouldn't talk about issues which just started.
-It just means that ageing issues should raise an alert.
+It just means that aging issues should raise an alert.

 Once this alert is raised, the team should debate whether they need to clarify requirements, cut scope, or ask someone for the piece of input that's missing to complete the task.